weifund/weifund/README.md

 - You can start, donate to, discover, refund and track crowdfunding campaigns
 - Link to campaigns via crowdfundrr/#/tracker/CAMPAIGN_ID
 - Embed a link, upload an image on your website to be used on Discover interface
-- Get payed out when campaign is finished, get refund if campaign fails
+- Get payed out when campaign is finished and get refunded if campaign fails

 ### Components
 - Angular v1.3.13